Mark Renshaw: Early life and amateur career

-Renshaw, who was born in Bathurst, New South Wales, began his career as a track cyclist riding for the Bathurst Cycle Club.
+Renshaw, who was born on 22 October 1982 in Bathurst, New South Wales, began his career as a track cyclist riding for the Bathurst Cycle Club.
 Being coached at club level by Mark Windsor, he showed early promise, and went on to be selected for the Western Region Academy of Sport (where Windsor remained his coach).
 At the Under 17s level, in the 1998 Australian Track Championships, he won gold in the Teams Pursuit (Australian Record), Scratch Race, Time Trial, and Individual Pursuit (Australian Record), and silver in the Flying 200m Time Trial.

 As a first-year under 19 rider, Renshaw continued to achieve strong results on the velodrome.
 His results included 3rd in the time trial (behind eventual World Champion Ben Kersten and World Championship Bronze Medalist Jobie Dajka), 4th in the Individual Pursuit, 5th in the Flying 200m Time Trial, 3rd in the Sprint (again behind Dajka and Kersten who were both again top 3 in the World Championships), 1st in the Teams Pursuit (with NSW); and 1st in the Olympic Sprint (again with NSW).
 Renshaw was then selected to compete for Australia in the Junior World Track Championships, where he became a World Champion, alongside Jobie Dajka and Ben Kersten, in the Olympic Sprint.

 As a second-year Under 19 rider, Renshaw had a very successful national track championship, mirroring that of his earlier success as a second year Under 17 rider.
 He was 1st in the Olympic Sprint, 1st in the Time Trial, 2nd in the Individual Pursuit, 1st in the Team Pursuit, 4th in the Keirin and 1st in the Scratch Race.
 Again Renshaw was chosen to compete in the Junior World Championships.
 In these Championships, Renshaw added individual World Championship success to his Team's success from the previous season, returning to Australia a champion in the 1000m Time Trial, as well as defending his team's crown in the Olympic Sprint, and thus becoming a Triple World Junior Champion.

 As a senior Renshaw began to concentrate more on an endurance programme, in the hope of becoming a professional road cyclist.
 However, in 2001, as a first year senior, he won the Overall Track World Cup in his pet event as a junior, the 1 km Time Trial.
 It was a transition season however, and by season's end his focus had switched to longer events.

 He was an Australian Institute of Sport scholarship holder for the 2004 Athens Summer Olympic Games.

 2002 was a breakthrough year for Renshaw as an endurance track cyclist.
 Throughout the year he placed consistently in the Points Race, Madison and Teams Pursuit.
 And went on to be part of the Australian Team Pursuit team that broke the World Record at the Manchester Commonwealth Games (along with Graeme Brown, Peter Dawson and Luke Roberts).
 He was also later part of the Australian senior World Championship-winning Team Pursuit team.